Small Tortoiseshell with lid of bin providing a colourful contrast!

 Calocera viscosa, a jelly fungus, bringing a splash of colour to the December forest floor

 Comma - view of underside showing the wee white mark which gives this butterfly its name

 Dark Green Fritillary also in the garden.
 Gorgeous!

 Hoverfly at Himalayan Balsam

 The wasp-like stripey pattern of hoverflies is designed to scare off would-be predators.
 In fact, hoverflies do not sting - so please don't swat them!

-(TO BOOK A SLOT, LEAVE A MESSAGE ON MY WEB SITE OR CONTACT ME VIA FACEBOOK.)
+(TO BOOK, LEAVE A MESSAGE OR CONTACT ME VIA FACEBOOK.)